sergzdr/post-install-config/README.md

 <p>
 7.)
 SLAs Plans provide a length of time in which the help desk is expected to take in order to solve a specific ticket.

-  - SLA Plans are created by going to Admin Panel->Manage->SLA Plans.
+  - SLA Plans are created by going to Admin Panel -> Manage -> SLA Plans.
   - Each SLA has a schedule and within that schedule there is a grace period.
   - In this example SEV-A has a 24/7 and a one hour grace period.